 How can I look up an accident record?

-Click on the "Accident Record Reports" link on the left.
-Please note in that report:
+Click on "BPD Data Dashboard" link on the left.

 How can I obtain a copy of a Police report, or request access to other Police data?

 To obtain a copy of a police report or other police data, fill out a Request for Police Data Clicking this link will bring you to the JustFOIA data request page.

 Once the request form is received, it will be fulfilled within 10 business days if you are a subject of the data request.
 If you are not a subject of the data request it may take longer.
 The report must be releasable under Minnesota Data Practices Laws.
 The report will be emailed if possible.